devgaganin/Save-Restricted-Content-Bot-V2/README.md

-get - 🙃 Get a list of current users list - 🍏 List authorized users lock - ⚡ Add channels to the protected list to prevent extraction txt - 🔗 Convert text to video with DRM support for 296 sites (Only for sudo users) pro - 💎 Add session to save restricted files from private chats/bots noob - 😭 Delete the Pro activation host - ☁️ Host your own SRC Bot
+get - 🙃 Get a list of current users list - 🍏 List authorized users lock - ⚡ Add channels to the protected list to prevent extraction pro - 💎 Add session to save restricted files from private chats/bots noob - 😭 Delete the Pro activation host - ☁️ Host your own SRC Bot